-If you and your fiancé are both receiving SSI, your combined income will be subject to the lower couple’s income limit, and you will be eligible for the lower couple’s SSI amount.
-(The SSI amount for one person is $710, while the amount for a couple is only $1,066.)
+If you and your fiancé are both receiving SSI, you're likely to receive less money.
+You will be eligible for the lower couple's SSI amount, and your combined income will be subject to the lower couple's income limit.
+(The SSI amount, and countable income limit for one person is $794, while the amount for a couple is only $1,191.)

 If you worked long enough to be insured for Social Security disability insurance benefits under your own work record, getting married will not affect your benefit payments.
 SSDI does not have income or asset limits.